 - The zodiac Rat

 The rat people have a good fortune this year.
 They have shrewd personalities and are always methodical in their work.
-And in terms of interpersonal relationship, they have super management ability, which gives people a sense of exquisiteness.
+And in terms of interpersonal relationships, they have super management ability, which gives people a sense of exquisiteness.

 - The zodiac Snake

 The fortune of zodiac Snake in 2021 is going very well.
-People with zodiac Snake are very calm and can calmly deal with difficulties even in the emergency.
+People with zodiac Snake are very calm and can calmly deal with difficulties even in an emergency.
 When things go wrong, the zodiac Snake can deal with it easily.
 If it goes well, the zodiac Snake can make a big splash.
-2021 is a good year for career development for zodiac snake.
+2021 is a good year for career development for zodiac snakes.
 The zodiac snake can be promoted and get raised easily by performing and working with normal standard efficiency.
 There will be many new career opportunities for the zodiac Snake in 2021.

 Part IV.
 The custom of the Spring Festival and its difference between South China and North China

-The Spring Festival is a traditional festival handed down in China for thousands of years and it is also the most solemn day of the year, so there are many particular customs.
-These customs contain Chinese extensive and profound culture for thousands of years and will continue to be passed on to Chinese descendants in the future.
+The Spring Festival is a traditional festival handed down in China for thousands of years, and it is also the most solemn day of the year, so there are many particular customs.
+These customs contain the Chinese extensive and profound culture for thousands of years and will continue to be passed on to Chinese descendants in the future.

 Because of differences in climate and diet, the customs of the Spring Festival in the North and South of China will be slightly different.
-In the following part, let’s learn about the customs of the Chinese New Year together and find out what are the differences in the customs of the Spring Festival between North and South of China.
+In the following part, let’s learn about the customs of the Chinese New Year together and find out what the differences are in the customs of the Spring Festival between North and South of China.

 Minor Spring Festival: festival on the 23rd or 24th of the 12th month of the lunar year, when sacrifices are made to the kitchen god

-In one of the most distinctive traditions of the minor Spring Festival is the burning of a paper image of the Kitchen God, dispatching the god’s spirit to Heaven to report on the family’s conduct over the past year.
+One of the most distinctive traditions of the minor Spring Festival is the burning of a paper image of the Kitchen God, dispatching the god’s spirit to Heaven to report on the family’s conduct over the past year.
 The Kitchen God is then welcomed back by to the home through the pasting of a new paper image of him beside the stove.
 From this vantage point, the Kitchen God will oversee and protect the household for another year.

 Interesting reading: There is also Door God